TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 require 'capistrano/rbenv'
 ```

-Which will include the capistrano bundler helpers to ensure gems are automatically installed when you deploy.
+Which will include the capistrano bundler tasks to ensure gems are automatically installed when you deploy.
 It will also include the rbenv helpers which ensure the rbenv specified ruby is used when executing commands remotely rather than the system default.

-4) The aim is to keep as much common configuration in `config/deploy.rb` as possible and putting only stage specific configuration in the stage files like `config/deploy/production.rb`.
+4) This approach aims is to keep as much common configuration in `config/deploy.rb` as possible and put only minimal stage specific configuration in the stage files like `config/deploy/production.rb`.

 To begin with enter the following in `deploy.rb`